 \subsubsection{Visual Tokenizer}

 Inspired by language models where each word is tokenized by a discrete tokenizer, a series of works also transform images into discrete tokens.
 Typical visual tokenizers include the VQ-VAEs~\cite{VQVAE1,VQVAE2} and VQGANs~\cite{VQGAN1,VQGAN2}, whose overall framework is shown in Fig.~\ref{fig:VQGAN}.
 We will begin our discussion with VQ-VAE.
-Basically, VQ-VAE works like an auto-encoder, which has an encoder $E(\cdot)$ and a decoder $D(\cdot)$.
+Basically, VQ-VAE works as an auto-encoder with an encoder $E(\cdot)$ and a decoder $D(\cdot)$.
 Given an image $x$, VQ-VAE first encodes it with an encoder $E(\cdot)$ into a lower-dimensional continuous vector $E(x)$.
 Then, the continuous vector is discretized using a codebook $Z=\{z_k\}_{k=1}^{K}$.
 The codebook functions similarly to a word embedding table in NLP, where $K$ corresponds to the vocabulary size, and each $z_k \in \mathbb{R}^{n_c}$ represents a visual prototype analogous to a word embedding.
-With the encoded vector $E(x)$ and the codebook $Z$, we obtain a discrete representation $z_q$ of the image by finding the nearest neighbor of $E(x)$ in $Z$, and use it to reconstruct the image with the decoder: $\hat{x} = D(z_q)$.
+With the encoded vector $E(x)$ and the codebook $Z$, we obtain a discrete representation $z_q$ of the image by finding the nearest neighbor of $E(x)$ in $Z$ and use it to reconstruct the image with the decoder: $\hat{x} = D(z_q)$.
 This provides a way to convert between images and discrete tokens.

 Compared to VQ-VAEs, VQGAN~\cite{VQGAN1, VQGAN2} utilizes a GAN perceptual loss to replace the L2 reconstruction loss, which helps to learn a rich codebook.
-We use a simple example to illustrate the process of tokenization.
-If we have an input image of size $H\times W \times 3$, after the encoder $E$, we obtain a lower-dimension vector $E(x)$ of size $h\times w \times n_c$, where $h<H$ and $w<W$ and $n_c$ denote the dimensions of the code.
-This means we can obtain $h \times w$ vectors of dimension $n_c$, and for each vector, we will find its nearest neighbor in the code book for discretization so that we will finally obtain a discrete sequence of length $h \times w$ to represent the image.
+We use a simple example to illustrate the tokenization process.
+If we have an input image of size $H\times W \times 3$, after the encoder $E$, we obtain a lower-dimension vector $E(x)$ of size $h\times w \times n_c$, where $h<H$, $w<W$, and $n_c$ denote the dimensions of the code.
+This means that we can obtain $h \times w$ vectors of dimension $n_c$, and for each vector we will find its nearest neighbor in the code book for discretization so that we will finally obtain a discrete sequence of length $h \times w$ to represent the image.

 \textbf{Remark.} On the one hand, VQGAN and VQ-VAE can be used as visual tokenizers to transform an image into discrete tokens, which enables it to be received by LLMs for visual understanding.
-On the other hand, they can be used for compressing an image into a lower-dimensional space, which motivates the well-known latent diffusion model (LDM)~\cite{stablediffusion}.
+On the other hand, they can be used to compress an image into a lower-dimensional space, which motivates the well-known latent diffusion model (LDM)~\cite{stablediffusion}.